openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `sPosition`
     - Type: Optional *(float)*
     - Description: Longitudinal distance of the particle in **lattice** coordinates.
-This attribute establishes the origin for the (x, y) transverse plane where the particle is measured with respect to in the **lattice** coordinate system.
+This record establishes the origin for the (x, y) transverse plane where the particle is measured with respect to in the **lattice** coordinate system.
     - Attribute:
       - `absolute`: